dream-hunter/netflow/README.md

  **0.1.4**

+- 06.12.2022 - Added schemas information into dashboard tab;
-- 06.12.2022 - Added statistics tab that shows database information;
+- 06.12.2022 - Added statistics tab that shows tables size information in database;

  **0.1.3a**